ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 /Flow Breakdown of Student Booking then Using a Room/

-Basic Flow¹
+Basic Flow¹ -
-Student opens browser on phone/tablet/computer
-Student enters the URL for the Study Space Booking Application The student then clicks log in
+*Student opens browser on phone/tablet/computer *Student enters the URL for the Study Space Booking Application *The student then clicks log in
-The student then logs in via single sign on
+*The student then logs in via single sign on
-At the home screen, the user chooses to click the "View rooms/Make a booking" button After picking the day they want to book, the user is presented with a grid/table displaying the availability of all the rooms that day
+*At the home screen, the user chooses to click the "View rooms/Make a booking" button *After picking the day they want to book, the user is presented with a grid/table displaying the availability of all the rooms that day
-The student may click a room to find out some more information After deciding on a room and an available slot, the user clicks it A confirmation page lets the user know that they have booked the room The student then goes to the room
+*The student may click a room to find out some more information *After deciding on a room and an available slot, the user clicks it *A confirmation page lets the user know that they have booked the room *The student then goes to the room

-Alternative Flow²
+Alternative Flow² -
-The student does not have access to the a personal device The student approaches a librarian/admin and asks them to book a room for them The admin logs in to their admin account, and repeats the process as above but books for the student
+*The student does not have access to the a personal device *The student approaches a librarian/admin and asks them to book a room for them *The admin logs in to their admin account, and repeats the process as above but books for the student

-Exceptional Flow³
+Exceptional Flow³ -
-A student wishes to book a slot that another student has already booked By the requirements, this is not allowed and so the student must find another, not already booked slot A student accidentally booked the wrong room
+*A student wishes to book a slot that another student has already booked *By the requirements, this is not allowed and so the student must find another, not already booked slot *A student accidentally booked the wrong room
-The student can cancel the room by viewing their bookings, and clicking cancel
+*The student can cancel the room by viewing their bookings, and clicking cancel

 /Flow Breakdown of Admin Viewing Statistics/

-Basic Flow¹
+Basic Flow¹ -
-Admin opens browser on phone/tablet/computer
+*Admin opens browser on phone/tablet/computer
-Admin enters the URL for the Study Space Booking Application The admin then clicks log in
+*Admin enters the URL for the Study Space Booking Application *The admin then clicks log in
-The admin then logs in via single sign on
+*The admin then logs in via single sign on
-At the admin home screen, the admin clicks the "View statistics" button The admin is then presented with a set of options to view the statistics After selecting the options they want, the relevant statistics are presented
+*At the admin home screen, the admin clicks the "View statistics" button *The admin is then presented with a set of options to view the statistics *After selecting the options they want, the relevant statistics are presented

-Exceptional Flow³
+Exceptional Flow³ -
-The admin accidentally presses "View bookings" instead of "View statistics" They can just press the home button to go back to the home page and then press "View statistics" as intended
+*The admin accidentally presses "View bookings" instead of "View statistics" *They can just press the home button to go back to the home page and then press "View statistics" as intended

 /Key/